 - If the work coming in is high in volume and employees are added, requiring a bigger space, can this lease be subleased or assigned to another tenant?

-All business open to the public with more than 15 people must create premises that have accessibility for disabled people.
-Here are the things to consider in order to be in accordance with the American Disabilities Act.
+All businesses open to the public with more than 15 people must create premises that have accessibility for disabled people.
+Here are the things to consider to be in accordance with the American Disabilities Act.

 - Think about wide doors and ramps to accommodate persons in wheelchairs.